StarshipladDev/3DEngine/README.md

 >Correct SDLC practice

+>Pixel Art and Animation

 ## Installing and Compiling:
 At the moment, the program can be run by unzipping the 'Resources.zip' folder & replacing the bin/Debug 'Resources' folder with it
-The program can be run by opening *bin/DebugDoomCloneV2.exe* The *bin/Debug/config.xml* file contains the option to select your server address to connect to and your clientName when you connect
+The program can be run by opening *bin/DebugDoomCloneV2.exe*

+The *bin/Debug/config.xml* file contains the option to select your server address to connect to and your clientName when you connect
 The Program currently has the following commands:

 *W* Move your player Forward

 *S* Move your player Back

 *A* Move your player Left

 *D* Move your player Right

 *Q* Replace the gun currently equipped

 *O* Start a server on your local ip address

-*P* Start a client that connects with the address listed in config.xml *K* If client created, send a hello message over the network stream *L* Create a second local client.
-This client will not perform actions, but act as a faux connection *V* If they exist, move players[1] to the right
+*P* Start a client that connects with the address listed in config.xml

+*K* If client created, send a hello message over the network stream

+*L* Create a second local client.
+This client will not perform actions, but act as a faux connection

+*V* If they exist, move players[1] to the right

 *1* or *Spacebar* Display lines of each cell

 *2* Toggle color of cells

 *3* Toggle drawing player gun

 *4* Toggle displaying debug text

 To Fire, click on an enemy who is alive.
-A cursor wll appear, and the next 3 clicks will shoot at the centre of the cursor.
+A cursor wll appear, and the next 3-4 clicks will shoot at the centre of the cursor.